NeethuTom/Spring-boot-Mongodb-Project/README.md

 ## Constraints
-The UI validations (for eg:username should be unique) are not included due to time constraint The ‘role’ field in user form should be entered as ‘admin’or ‘normal’.
+The UI validations (for eg:username should be unique) are not included.
+The ‘role’ field in user form should be entered as ‘admin’or ‘normal’.
 Swagger is not implemented due to time constraints.Security validation/decoding or encoding mechanism to the password storage in DB isnot enabled.

 ## Issues faced and learning
 Unable to install docker on Windows 10 home edition.
 Then I created Windows server 2016 on AWS cloud environment and I was still unable install docker due to some limitation of virtualization on Windows server.
 Finally I was successful spinning an Ubuntu server on AWS cloud environment and successfully installed the docker.

-## Timeline
-##### Software installations on my laptop:
-Jdk 1.8,
-Mongodb,
-Intellij idea,
-Gradle,
-Spring boot

-Time taken:5 hours

-##### Docker learning and installation:
-Creating ubuntu and windows virtual machine on AWS cloud env, Docker installation,
-Installing mongodb and java8 on ubuntu VM,
-Creating docker container
-Time taken : 5hours

-##### Coding and development
-Time taken: 8hours

-##### Testing and trouble shooting issues
-Time taken: 4hours
-##### Documentation
-Time taken: 2hours

-##### Total time taken	:						24hours